iterative/mlem.ai/content/docs/command-reference/declare.md

 ## Options

-- `--help`: Show this message and exit.
+- `-h, --help`: Show this message and exit.

 ## Examples